conan-io/docs/tutorial/consuming_packages/build_simple_cmake_project.rst

 Build a simple CMake project using Conan
 ========================================

-Let's get started with an example: We are going to create a string compressor application that uses one of the most popular C++ libraries: `Zlib <https://zlib.net/>`__.
+Let's get started with an example: we are going to create a string compressor application that uses one of the most popular C++ libraries: `Zlib <https://zlib.net/>`__.

 We'll use CMake as build system in this case but keep in mind that Conan **works with any